eSolutionsGrup/nosql/README.md

 # NoSQL

-All the course file for the NoSQL tutorial series power by [eSolution Academy](https://academy.esolutions.ro/).
+All the course files for the NoSQL tutorial series power by [eSolution Academy](https://academy.esolutions.ro/).

 - Key-Value
 - Document